Dallas Wings vs. Chicago Sky: Betting Trends, Record ATS, Home/Road Splits

 Wings Season Stats

-- When it comes to rebounding, things are clicking for Dallas, who is averaging 40.0 rebounds per game (best in WNBA) and allowing 31.9 rebounds per contest (best).
+- Dallas has been thriving in terms of rebounding this season, ranking best in the WNBA in boards per game (39.6) and best in boards allowed per contest (31.8).

-- So far this season, the Wings rank fifth in the league in assists, putting up 19.6 per game.
+- The Wings are putting up 19.9 assists per game, which ranks them fifth in the WNBA in 2023.

-- Dallas is averaging 12.8 turnovers per game (fifth-ranked in WNBA) this year, while forcing 13.6 turnovers per contest (fifth-ranked).
+- Dallas is averaging 12.8 turnovers per game (fourth-ranked in league).
+It is forcing 13.5 turnovers per contest (fifth-ranked).

-- The Wings, who rank ninth in the league with 6.7 threes per game, are shooting just 30.1% from three-point land, which is worst in the WNBA.
+- The Wings rank worst in the WNBA with a 30.3% shooting percentage from downtown.
+Meanwhile, they are sinking 6.7 three-pointers per game (ninth-ranked in league).

-- So far this year, Dallas is ceding 7.5 treys per game (seventh-ranked in WNBA) and is allowing opposing teams to shoot 33.5% (sixth-ranked) from three-point land.
+- Dallas is eighth in the WNBA with 7.7 treys allowed per game so far this season.
+Meanwhile, it ranks seventh with a 34.5% shooting percentage allowed from three-point land.

 Ready to put your picks to the test?
 Use code GNPLAY at this link to get a bonus offer for new players at BetMGM.